Should I offer digital or print products in my professional studio?

-Perhaps this one is most obvious, nonetheless, it doesn’t hurt to spell it out.
+Perhaps this one is the most obvious.
+Nonetheless, it doesn’t hurt to spell it out.

 Like it or not, here we are in the 21st century.
 Well into it, in fact.
-Even the staunchest of luddities, traditionalists, and photography print traditionalists must concede the fact high-tech is here and is here to stay.
+Even the staunchest of Luddites, traditionalists, and photography print traditionalists must concede the fact that high-tech is here and is here to stay.

 There’s no putting this genie back in the bottle.